Multi-EAR/Multi-EAR-services/README.rst

       --help, -h     Print help.
       --version, -v  Print version.

-Wireless access point mode can be controlled via the web-service (see multi-ear-ctrl).
-Wireless access point mode can also be enabled by connecting GPIO-7_ with ground.
+The wireless access point mode can be controlled via the web-service (see multi-ear-ctrl) and ca be enabled by connecting GPIO-7_ with ground.

 .. _GPIO-7: https://pinout.xyz/pinout/pin26_gpio7